tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 `git tag -l "v1.8.5*"` If you’re interested only in looking at the 1.8.5 series.
 Must include `-l` or `--list`

 `git tag 1.0 RB_1.0` adds tag name `1.0` to branch `RB_1.0`.
 "RB" stands for "release branch".

+You can create either a lightweight tag or an annotated tag.
+Annotated tags are generally preferred for releases as they store more information like the tagger's name, email, date, and a message

 `git tag -a v1.4 -m "my version 1.4"` create an annotated tag `git tag -a v1.2 9fceb02` tag commits after you’ve moved past them.
 You specify the commit checksum (or part of it) at the end of the command